-Robert Buckman, M.D., Ph.D., medical oncologist at the Princess Margaret Hospital, professor at the University of Toronto and adjunct professor at MD Anderson, has established many of the principles and protocols in the area of communication skills and his techniques are taught at hospitals and medical schools around the world.
-He has produced a video series for patients and their doctors explaining in laymen’s terms the symptoms and treatment of common illnesses, from angina to breast cancer.
-The content in this series earned a five star rating from the EPEC (Educating Practitioners in End of Life Care) program and a bronze award from the British Medical Association.
+Robert Buckman, M.D., Ph.D., Medical Oncologist at the Princess Margaret Hospital, Professor at the University of Toronto and Adjunct Professor at MD Anderson, established many of the principles and protocols in the area of communication skills and his techniques are taught at hospitals and medical schools around the world.
+He produced a video series for patients and their doctors explaining in laymen’s terms the symptoms and treatment of common illnesses, from angina to breast cancer.
+The content in this series earned a five-star rating from the EPEC (Educating Practitioners in End of Life Care) program and a bronze award from the British Medical Association.
+More

 Daniel Epner, M.D., received his medical degree from Baylor College of Medicine and completed his clinical and research fellowship in medical oncology at Johns Hopkins School of Medicine.
 Dr. Epner is on the faculty in the Department of Palliative Care and Rehabilitation Medicine.
 His primary scholarly focus is patient-provider communication and teaching communication skills.
 Dr. Epner has published several articles in peer-reviewed journals and is developing research and educational programs to improve cancer care near the end of life.